clojure-goes-fast/clojure-goes-fast.com/content/blog/2017-12-11-profiling-tool-async-profiler.md

-*UPDATE: Since the time of this post, [Java Mission Control](http://www.oracle.com/technetwork/java/javaseproducts/mission-control/java-mission-control-1998576.html) has become free.
+*UPDATE: Since the time of this post, [Java Mission Control](http://www.oracle.com/technetwork/java/javaseproducts/mission-control/java-mission-control-1998576.html) had become free.
 JMC has most of the benefits of VisualVM and also isn't influenced by safepoints.*

 Async-profiler, on the other hand, is more of a low-level "hacker" tool.
 It